 representing the inner upper trigram Zhen (to move).
 This presents a

 scene of dispatching troops, and also indicates that line 6 makes

 use of line 3, true humility and masculinity, to conquer its own

 extreme humility and femininity.

-the aspiration (of carrying out humility) can't be realized.
+The aspiration of carrying out humility can't be realised.

 conquer the manor.

 excessive humility, true humility can't be properly carried out nor

 its aspirations realised.
 This line must make use of rigid